 Topics in Applied Ethics: Science, Environment, and Ethics in Argentina (4 units)

 Ethics and Justice core course fulfilled, with writing flag

 Taught by Diego Fonti, Ph.D., and Juan Carlos Stauber, Ph.D.

 HOUSING AND MEALS

-Participants live in two adjoining houses in a residential neighborhood, with an in-residence coordinator who facilitates student community discussions and spaces for reflection.
+Participants live in two adjoining houses in a residential neighborhood, with an in-residence Community Coordinator who facilitates student community discussions and spaces for reflection.
 Each student shares a bedroom and bathroom with no more than two others.
 Kitchen and laundry facilities (a washing machine) are also provided.
-Breakfasts are provided during weekdays and home-cooked dinners are provided for the community three nights a week.
+Provision for breakfasts are provided during weekdays and home-cooked dinners are provided for the community three nights a week.
 Students may participate in cooking a shared meal on Friday evenings.
-During the trip to Salta and Jujuy, students are housed in a simple hotel and dinners are provided.
+During the trip to Salta and Jujuy, students are housed in a simple hotel and dinners are provided in simple local restaurants.

 The program begins with a guided tour of Córdoba, as well as an orientation to the neighborhood, so students feel comfortable traveling on their own.
 Additional site visits are scheduled over the four weeks as part of the academic curriculum.
 The program includes a multi-day trip to Salta and Jujuy which features extensive salt flats, ancient geological sites (it has been called an “outdoor geological museum”) including the seven-colored mountain, and ancient Incan ruins.
-Other shorter excursions to neighboring hillside towns include a trip to Alta Gracia, the location of one of the five UNESCO Jesuit estancias, Carlos Paz, where residents encountered problems with water purity, and Malvinas, where residents blocked a multinational company from constructing a huge factory.
-Students will also experience a traditional Argentine asado at the beginning and end of their stay.
+Other shorter excursions to neighboring hillside towns include a trip to Alta Gracia, the location of one of the five UNESCO Jesuit estancias, Carlos Paz, and Malvinas, where residents blocked a multinational company from constructing a huge factory.
+Students will also experience a traditional Argentine asado at the beginning of their stay.